 - Analyze your skills and abilities

-If you are hesitant about where to look for the right keywords, there is nothing better than to analyze what you can do as well as list your areas of expertise.
+If you are hesitant about where to look for the right keywords, there is nothing better than analyzing what you can do as well as listing your areas of expertise.
 Most of the word collocations that come to your mind will be the keywords ATS and HRs look for.

 - Read the position announcement

 The best resume writers suggest printing and reading job posting several times.
 It usually includes all of the keywords necessary to tailor your resume to the desired position.
 Try to answer each requirement using data from your previous experience combined with the language and key terms from the position announcement.
 It will certainly promote your resume.

 - Use your keywords logically

 When you have found all the keywords you need, you have to insert them into your resume.
 You need to be specific and use them in the right places.
 For example, job-specific keywords that are the most relevant to your desired job should be placed in your professional summary section.
 Your personality features and other less critical hard skills can be placed in the core skills section.
 Your work experience should serve as proof of the things you describe in your profile, so it is better to repeat the keywords you used there.
 Your education section is also full of critically important keywords provided your university studies, certifications, and professional training are relevant to the job.